 Although men and women both have the potential to become addicted, the onset of addiction and circumstances surrounding it do have notable differences.
 These differences may primarily be considered in the context of physiology and social factors.

-- More likely to abuse substances due to peer pressure
+- Men are more likely to misuse substances due to peer pressure

-- More likely to “stabilize” substance abuse at lower doses.
+- Men are more likely to “stabilize” substance abuse at lower doses

-- More likely to transition from abuse to dependence to addiction at a faster pace
+- Women are more likely to transition from use to dependence to addiction at a faster pace

-- More likely to self-medicate with illicit substances
+- Women are more likely to self-medicate with illicit substances

-- More likely to experience intense cravings and relapse
+- Women are more likely to experience intense cravings and relapse

 Although addiction prevalence for men and women continues to narrow, there are still substantial differences by numbers.